• Skip to primary navigation

 6. Remove the candied lemon slices, one by one, and place them on a baking sheet or parchment-lined tray.
 You can also place them on a wire rack first to let any excess syrup drip off, but it is not absolutely necessary.
 Place them apart and make sure they are not touching or overlapping as it will be difficult to separate them once the syrup sets.

-Let the candied lemon slices rest at room temperature (uncovered) overnight.
+• Let the candied lemons rest at room temperature (uncovered) overnight.
 I place them in the oven as it is the safest place to keep them uncovered.
-The left over syrup in the pan can be used as a lemon simple syrup in drinks or other treats.
+The left over syrup in the pan has a great lemon flavor from the lemon juice and rind and can be used as a simple syrup in drinks or other treats.
 Dilute with some water if it has thickened too much.

 • Once set, the sugar syrup on the slices would have set, however, the candied lemon slices will still remain tacky.